 - lists of contributions, gifts, or grants received;

 - Schedule A of Form 990-BL;

 - Form 1120- POL.

-Application for Tax Exemption.
-The exempt organization’s application for recognition of tax exemption (e.g., Form 1023 or Form 1024) including all documents and supporting statements submitted to the IRS in connection with the application.
+The exempt organization’s application for recognition of tax exemption (e.g., Form 1023 or Form 1024) includes all documents and supporting statements submitted to the IRS in connection with the application.
 However, under the regulations, the exempt organization is not required to disclose:

 - Applications that the IRS has not yet approved (i.e., preliminary or final determination letter has not been received); or

-1. On-Site Requests.
-If someone requests the application for tax exemption or the last 3 annual information returns at the exempt organization’s principal office, the exempt organization must alloy inspection and must allow the individual to photocopy the documents free of charge if the individual provides photocopying equipment at the place of inspection.
+If someone requests the application for tax exemption or the last 3 annual information returns at the exempt organization’s principal office, the exempt organization must alloy an inspection and must allow the individual to photocopy the documents free of charge if the individual provides photocopying equipment at the place of inspection.
 The exempt organization may have a representative observe the photocopying.